yyforyongyu/bolts/ext-dynamic-commitments.md

   - if the TLV parameters of the `dyn_propose` are NOT acceptable and the receiver refuses to execute those parameter changes:
     - MUST respond with `dyn_reject`.

-_NOTE FOR REVIEWERS_: These messages all interact with each other, so feedback is welcome for how to restructure this section so that the invariants it prescribes are found in the most intuitive place.

 ##### Rationale